 How not to feed a puppy

-There are just two things you should never do.
-You should never force-feed your pup to achieve maximum growth.
+In terms of feeding your pup, there are just two things you should never do.
+You should never force-feed it to achieve maximum growth.
 And you should never ‘free-feed’ it by leaving its food bowl down all the time allowing it to pick and choose how much to eat and when.
 Remember, your pup’s ideal adult weight will have been determined at birth.
 You can’t alter this except by over-feeding which is likely to negatively impact its development.
 And create long-term health issues such as joint and muscle issues, heart problems, diabetes and obesity into the bargain.

-I provide more information on the subject of how to feed a puppy in my dedicated puppy feeding guide.
+I provide more information on the subject of how to feed a puppy in my dedicated puppy feeding guide calculator.